Africa is one of the most diverse continents on earth. Based on Per Capita rankings, this post will show you the richest countries in Africa.

 20. Sao Tome And Principe

 - Area – 960 km²

-Last on our list of richest countries in Africa is Sao Tome And Principe.
-This is a small country located in the Gulf of Guinea that relies on its agricultural industry, employing more than 50% of its working PopulationPopulation.
+Last on our list of wealthiest countries in Africa is Sao Tome And Principe.
+This small country in the Gulf of Guinea relies on its agricultural industry, employing more than 50% of its working PopulationPopulation.

 In addition to being a major exporter of bananas, palm oil, and cocoa beans, Sao Tome And Principe also export natural rubber, copra, and coffee.

-The country’s economy has been affected by the decline in their agricultural industry because of poor soil fertility caused by excessive rain, which decreases crop production.
+The country’s economy has been affected by the decline in its agricultural industry because of poor soil fertility caused by excessive rain, which decreases crop production.

-Other factors that significantly affect Sao Tome And Principe’s economy are its dependence on foreign food imports.
+Another factor affecting Sao Tome And Principe’s economy is its dependence on foreign food imports.

 Economic dependency on other countries that use Sao Tome And Principe as a refueling station and the fluctuation of oil prices affect their fuel supplies.